ijcd/hoodwink/README.md

 SuperModel for the database backend, and WebMock for the HTTP interception layer.
 This allows it to work without ActiveResource, though it works perfectly fine with it as well.
-Hoodwink also leverages object factories like FactoryGirl, rather than create it's own thing.
+Hoodwink also leverages object factories like FactoryGirl, rather than create its own thing.

 Features: